garrettcountyhealthdepartment/GCPT/.documentation/install.md

 In order to use the free, open source Garrett County Planning Tool (GCPT) plugins, you’ll need to activate BuddyPress groups.
-This feature of the BuddyPress framework allows your users to be organized into groups and provides a space for the UCPT plugins to work their magic.
+This feature of the BuddyPress framework allows your users to be organized into groups and provides a space for the GCPT plugins to work their magic.
 To enable BuddyPress groups, navigate to “Settings” -> “BuddyPress” in your WordPress administration panel (yoursite.com/wp-admin).

 Ensure that the “User Groups” checkbox is active, and optionally select any other